nxp-mcuxpresso/mcuxsdk-middleware-zigbee/platform/RW612/docs/README.md

 # Software requirements

-The RW612 platform is only supported in the CMake build system provided in the zigbee repo.
-For more details on how to use and build the examples for this platform using CMake, refer to the top level [README.md](../../../README.md).
+The RW612 platform supports only the GitHub MCUXPresso SDK build system using CMake and Kconfig.
+For more details on how to use and build the examples for this platform, refer to the top level [README.md](../../../README.md).

-The latest MCUXPresso GitHub SDK version supported for this platform is [TODO]()

 To flash the demo examples executables, you'll need [J-Link](https://www.segger.com/downloads/jlink).